KasperskyLab/klara/install/README.md

 # Installing on Windows

 Since entire project is written in Python, Dispatcher and Workers can be set up to run in an Windows environment.
-Unfortunately, as we only support Ubuntu, instructions will be provided for this platforms, but other GNU/Linux flavours should be able to easily install Klara as well.
+Unfortunately, as we only support Ubuntu, instructions will be provided for this platforms, but other GNU/Linux flavors should be able to easily install Klara as well.

 ## Database installation

-Please install a MySQL database (we recommend MariaDB) and make it accessible for Dispatcher and Web Interface.
+Please install a SQL database (we recommend MariaDB) and make it accessible for Dispatcher and Web Interface.

 To create a new DB user, allowing access to `klara` database, for any hosts, identified by password `pass12345` use the following command:

 ```
-##### For the klara DB #####
+##### For `klara` DB #####
-# Create a random password for the user klara for the DB klara
+# Please use random/secure password for user 'klara' on DB 'klara'
 CREATE USER 'klara'@'127.0.0.1' IDENTIFIED BY 'pass12345';
 GRANT USAGE ON *.* TO 'klara'@'127.0.0.1' IDENTIFIED BY 'pass12345' WITH MAX_QUERIES_PER_HOUR 0 MAX_CONNECTIONS_PER_HOUR 0 MAX_UPDATES_PER_HOUR 0 MAX_USER_CONNECTIONS 0;
 GRANT ALL PRIVILEGES ON `klara`.* TO 'klara'@'127.0.0.1';

 ```

-Once Dispatcher and Web Interfaces are set-up and configured to point to the DB, the MySQL schema needs to be created.
-Please run the SQL statements from [db_patches/db_schema.txt](db_patches/db_schema.txt) location:
+Once Dispatcher and Web Interfaces are set-up and configured to point to DB, the SQL DB needs to be created.
+Please run the SQL statements from [db_patches/db_schema.sql](db_patches/db_schema.sql) location:

 ```
 mysql [connecting options] < db_schema.sql